 Tinder is another company which used a number of strategies to grow at a rapid pace.

-Now at 50 million users in 30 languages, it is easy to forget that Tinder was an app that started on a college campus.
-Tinder is an app that feels different in a crowded marketplace and constantly evolving new features, as well as introducing a premium version, which has around 290,000 subscribers.
+Now at 66 million users in 30 languages, it is easy to forget that Tinder was an app that started on a college campus.
+Tinder is an app that feels different in a crowded marketplace and constantly evolving new features, as well as introducing paid premium versions, Tinder Plus and Tinder Gold, which have around 5.9 million paid subscribers.

-But one of Tinder’s biggest growth hacks was one that feels very analogue in a digital world: they did the work on the ground.
+But one of Tinder’s biggest growth hacks was one that feels very analog in a digital world: they did the work on the ground.
 With online dating sites living and dying by the number of women who join, Tinder’s founders went to sorority houses and encouraged women to join by offering cookies, balloons and underwear.
-It wasn’t a sophisticated strategy, but it solved a potentially app-killing problem by knowing what it was and putting the work in to solve it.
+It wasn’t a sophisticated strategy - and a former Tinder co-founder went on to launch the successful Bumble - but it solved a potentially app-killing problem by knowing what it was and putting the work in to solve it.

 Takeaway: Put the work in, on the ground if necessary